-The 2019 Asian Committee for Future Accelerators (ACFA)/IPAC19 will announce the Accelerator Prize winners in 2019.
+The 2019 Asian Committee for Future Accelerators (ACFA)/IPAC19 are honoured to announce the following winners have been selected:

-The ACFA/IPAC19 Award Session is held on Thursday May 23.
+The ACFA/IPAC19 Award Session will be held on Thursday May 23.

 Prof. Xie Jialin (謝家麟) was born in 1920 in Harbin, China.
 He graduated from the Physics Department of Yenching University in 1943, and obtained a Ph.D. from Stanford University in 1951.
 In 1955, as chief leading scientist, with his colleagues at the University of Chicago Medical Center, he constructed the first cancer treating electron machine in the world.
 In 1955, he returned from the United States to China.

 After returning, he organized a group to construct the first 30-MeV Microwave electron linac, started from key components’ study, such as klystron and 3m long S-band accelerating structure.
 At the end of the 1970s, he acted as the leading scientist for R&D for the High Energy Accelerator Project (“87 Project”), a 50-GeV synchrotron in Beijing.
 At the beginning of the 1980s, he was nominated as the first director of Beijing Electron Positron Collider (BEPC) at the Institute of High Energy Physics (IHEP), which was successfully completed in 1988.
 During the BEPC project, he made many important decisions with Chinese colleagues, such as Collider and Synchrotron radiation machines combined to BEPC storage ring.